General Motors New Zealand: Buick/Oldsmobile/Cadillac

 Buick and Oldsmobile automobiles were brought in to New Zealand by various automotive importers from the onset of the 20th century and throughout the 1920s until the formation of General Motors New Zealand.
 Both brands were locally assembled at the GMNZ Petone plant, with Buick from January 1927, and Oldsmobile from 1928.
 A snapshot of the automotive industry in 1933 shows that 86% of vehicles on New Zealand roads were American and 7% of those were Buick.
 Cadillac vehicles were bought in, in limited numbers and at limited times.
+Knock-down kits were sourced from Canada.

 Outside of General Motors New Zealand, Newmans Coach Lines in Nelson (and other local competitors) used Cadillacs for passenger services (called "service cars") during the 1930s.
 The Cadillac 353E was the most common model.
 These were brought in, often second hand, from the United States, and were stretched and rebodied in New Zealand by motor body builders Crawley Ridley in Wellington.
 Some of these original 1930s models remained in service with various North Island and South Island passenger services into the 1950s.

 In 2008 General Motors planned to introduce the Cadillac brand to Australia and New Zealand but the plan was canned at the eleventh hour.
 88 of 89 factory-right-hand-drive Cadillac CTS cars which had already arrived in Australia for the release were instead sold in May 2009 to New Zealand Holden dealership Ebbett Group for sale in New Zealand.
 All were sold with a three-year, 100,000 km warranty.
 In January 2010 Ebbett imported a further 71 vehicles that had been built for the UK market and these were sold in New Zealand on similar terms.
 The Ebbett Group which sells multiple car brands, is now the sole distributor for Cadillac in New Zealand.